SEARCH: Thursday, September 09, 2010

 Initially, the concept of "online fitness training" may seem illogical.
 After all, sitting passively in front of a computer isn't really the best example of "exercise," is it?

 But this is not just a passing fad.
-Many personal training sites appear on the internet.
-A search of the phrase "online personal training" on Google retrieved 121,000 pages (search performed April 29, 2007).
+A search of the phrase "online personal training" on Google retrieved 217,000,000 pages (search performed June 3, 2015).

-Personal trainers, per se, are discussed more thoroughly in a related story "How To Choose a Personal Trainer", so we'll only discuss their web sites here.
+Personal trainers, per se, are discussed more thoroughly in a related story "How To Choose a Personal Trainer", so I'll only discuss web sites here.

-When it comes to web sites that offer personalized training or work-out programs, you have 2 general types:
+When it comes to web sites from people with name-recognition, you have 2 general types:

-• Sites representing nationally-recognized coaches and former elite athletes
+• Sites from nationally-recognized athletic trainers and/or elite athletes

-Mark Allen (www.MarkAllenOnline.com): Mark Allen is a former IronMan triathlete.
+Mark Allen (www.MarkAllenOnline.tv): Mark Allen is a former IronMan triathlete.
+He won it 6 times!
 This site offers personalized triathlon training.
-The fees are $17-$27 per week.

 Gale Bernhardt (www.GaleBernhardt.com): Gale Bernhardt was the coach for the 2004 Olympic men's and women's triathlon team, as well as the 2003 Pan Am Games coach.
 She is an elite-certified coach by USA Cycling and USA Triathlon and has published several books.

 Chris Carmichael (www.TrainRight.com): Chris Carmichael is an endurance coach and advisor to Olympic athletes and teams around the world.
 At one time, he was an elite cyclist.
-He is now Lance Armstrong's personal coach.
+In 2004, he published "Food For Fitness - Eat Right To Train Right."
 He founded Carmichael Training Systems (CTS).
 Prices for his online training services range from $39 to $499 per month.

 Michael Gough (www.AthleticEdgeSports.com): Michael Gough is a certified strength and conditioning specialist and offers on-site and online sports-specific training for serious athletes.

-If, on the other hand, you want the interactive advice from a personal trainer, but don't want to spend a fortune, it is entirely possible to obtain good guidance from a relatively unknown personal trainer...but you have to be diligent in investigating his/her credentials.
+If you want personalized advice from a trainer, but don't want to spend a fortune, it is entirely possible to obtain good guidance from a relatively unknown personal trainer...but you have to be diligent in investigating his/her credentials.

 DO-IT-YOURSELF SITES